-

 Officer do not sit well together so I turn professional and

-this the wrong way and throws me out of the dressing room.
+way and throws me out of the dressing room.

 -